ipikuka/remark-flexible-code-titles/README.md

 });
 ```

-Now, the `remark-flexible-code-titles` will not add any node, but will correct language, line highlighting and numbering syntax.
+Now, **`remark-flexible-code-titles`** will not add any node, but will correct language, line highlighting and numbering syntax.

 ## Syntax tree